ucsb-cs8/w20/_lab/lab05.md

 * Sort `pointWordList` in descending order.
 Now, you can use the list method `sort()` to sort the tuples according to their first entry, pointValue.
 But `sort()` arranges a list in ascending order by default... can you think of a way to _reverse_ this?

 * Call your `outputWordPointPairs()` and print your formatted string output to terminal.
 Then make a second call to `outputWordPointPairs()` to output to a ".txt" file named after the string in `myLetters`.

+Test your function, run the example shown above (`scrabbleWords('buoni')`) and compare that you got the same output as what was shown in the instructions.

 ## Write test code